yiemwa123/info2300final/documents/design-journey.md

 ## Reflection (Final Submission)
 > Take this time to reflect on what you learned during this assignment.
 How have you improved since starting this class?
+- I think that part that I improved on the most was debugging.
+I learned new tools to debug and I also learned how to look at reference documentation myself.
+I built a lot of skills that helped learn unfamiliar things.
+One of the more biggest improvements is obviously being able to build a more complex website with more functionality.
+I also think I have a better mental model than when I started too.